Health & Science

 Fractions, flavors, ‘culinary courage’ for kids

-By Javon Huynh Surrounded by books, students at P.S.
-191 Paul Robeson School in Crown Heights found themselves in a library transformed into a makeshift cooking classroom.
+By Javon Huynh The library at P.S.
+191 Paul Robeson School in Crown Heights had been transformed into a makeshift classroom for cooks.
 Tables were covered with cutting boards, measuring cups and bowls of vegetables.
 A smart board displayed the day’s lesson, “Mediterranean Rainbow Chickpea Crunch Bowls.”
-“Whether they put me […]
+Before the fourth-graders began preparing the recipe, healthy […]

 ‘Shirley Chisholm’ 5K races toward good health